-27 September Løitnant Erik Storm flew the LFG V 130 Strela, N-32 of Norske Luftruter A/S - NLR from Oslo to Notodden, where he because of engine problems did not arrive until 30 September.
-Joyflights could not be made on the most interesting dates and the service became a fiasco.
+Løitnant Erik Storm flew the LFG V 130 Strela, N-32 of Norske Luftruter A/S - NLR from Oslo to Notodden, where he only arrived on 30 September because of engine problems.
+Pleasure flights could not be made on the most interesting dates and the service became a fiasco.

-28 September A flight of four Supermarine Southampton II flying boats (serials S1228, S1229, S1234 and S1058) arrived at Oslo from Gothenburg.
+A flight of four Supermarine Southampton II flying boats (serials S1228, S1229, S1234 and S1058) arrived at Oslo from Gothenburg.
 They moored at special buoys marked with English flags.
 They moored at Frognerkilen, just in between the Restaurant "Kongen" and Framnesbryggen (a pier).
-The crew consisted out of 10 officers, 3 under officers and 7 airmen.
+The crew consisted out of 10 officers, 3 NCO's and 7 airmen.
 The flight was on its way on a Baltic and Scandinavian tour and had visited many cities in the region.
 See: Flight Global article about the preparation of the flights.

-30 September The British officers of the No.201 (Flying Boat) Sqn and the Minister Wingfield went on audience at King Haakon VII, king of Norway.
+The British officers of the No.201 (Flying Boat) Sqn and the Minister Wingfield were received in audience by King Haakon VII, king of Norway.

-30 September The British officers and their crews were invited for lunch at the Restaurant Frogneseter in Oslo by the Norwegian Commanding Admiral.
+The British officers and their crews were invited for lunch at the Restaurant Frogneseter in Oslo by the Norwegian Commanding Admiral.

-October The Norwegian Technical Museum in Oslo decided to set up an aviation section in het exhibition.
+The Norwegian Technical Museum in Oslo decided to set up an aviation section in het exhibition.
 The first two aircraft to be preserved there were the Tryggve Grans Blériot XI "Nordsjøen" and the Taube "Start".
 At that time the museum was housed in the basement of the Vikingship Museum on the peninsula of Bygdøy.

-1 October The flight of four Supermarine Southampton II flying boats (serials S1228, S1229, S1234 and S1058) departed Oslo for Copenhagen and Esbjerg.
+The flight of four Supermarine Southampton II flying boats (serials S1228, S1229, S1234 and S1058) departed Oslo for Copenhagen and Esbjerg.

 Erik Storm flew again (see 27 September) the LFG V 130 Strela, N-32 of Norske Luftruter A/S - NLR from Oslo to Notodden.
-But again engine problems made it impossible to make the scheduled joyflights.
+But again engine problems made it impossible to make the scheduled pleasure flights.

-The Norwegian Government by Royal Degree No. 61 of 1 May 1931 granted Deutsche Luft Hansa AG a concession for the air service Oslo-Gothenburg-Copenhagen-Lübeck-Travemünde-Berlin for the period 16 May until 12 September 1931.
+The Norwegian Government by Royal Decree No. 61 of 1 May 1931 granted Deutsche Luft Hansa AG a concession for the air service Oslo-Gothenburg-Copenhagen-Lübeck-Travemünde-Berlin for the period 16 May until 12 September 1931.

-1 June Norske Luftruter A/S sold its first LFG V 13 Strela (N-31) to a consortium represented by O Christian Vinness of Drammen.
+1 JuneNorske Luftruter A/S sold its first LFG V 13 Strela (N-31) to a consortium represented by O Christian Vinness of Drammen.
 The consortium represented the Grannholmen Flyveselskap A/S from Sandefjord.

 The Norwegian Postal Authority started to operate the airmail night service Oslo-Gothenburg-Copenhagen using one De Havilland D.H.60M Moth (N-45, c/n 1435) and two Hansa Brandenburg W33s (N-47 and N-48).
-They aircraft were all ex military aircraft, temporary flying with civil registrations.
+They aircraft were all ex military aircraft, flying temporarily with civil registrations.
 The first flight ended at a field near Uddevalla (SE).
 The pilot Lieutenant Waage could not find Torslanda and had to put down it aircraft.

-At 05.00 hrs the Norwegian air mail pilot Lieutenant Waage took off from a field near Uddevalla and continued to Gothenburg/Torslanda air field to deliver the mail.
+2 June At 05.00 hrs the Norwegian air mail pilot Lieutenant Waage took off from a field near Uddevalla and continued to Gothenburg/Torslanda air field to deliver the mail.
 He returned to Oslo/Kjeller with the northbound airmail.